-As telecoms continue 4G equipment rollouts, one question looms: Will wireless data revenues keep pace with services
+As telecoms continue 4G equipment rollouts, one question looms: Will wireless data revenues keep pace with services offered?

 Many analysts say no, unless telecoms find a killer, money-making 4G service.